amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 My main goal in writing this article is to [preserve the knowledge](https://youtu.be/CblhxhnSymg) about, and the memory of, the slide rule: how it works and how it was used.
 The focus here is on the basic principles of operation and how the slide rule was used in engineering.
 It is important to note that this is a "how it works" explanation, and not a "how to use" manual.
 Those who are interested in the most efficient use of a slide rule may read the manuals listed in the resources section at the end of this article.
 Beyond history and reminiscence, I hope to highlight the wide-ranging utility of some of the most basic mathematical functions that are familiar to middle schoolers.

 It is impossible to discuss the slide rule without having a device in one's hand.
-For the presentations below, I chose the Keuffel & Esser (K&E) 4081-3 Log Log Duplex Decitrig engineering slide rule.
+For the presentations below, I chose the Keuffel & Esser (K&E) 4081-3 Log Log Duplex Decitrig engineering slide rule, shown below.
 You can [get one on eBay](https://www.ebay.com/sch/i.html?_from=R40&_trksid=p2334524.m570.l1313&_nkw=k%26e+4081-3+slide+rule&_sacat=0&LH_TitleDesc=0&_odkw=k%26e+4081-3+log+log+duplex+decitrig&_osacat=0) rather cheaply.
 You will need a slide rule to follow the discussions.
 Alternatively, you could use the [web application that simulates](https://www.sliderules.org/react/k_e_decilon.html) a more advanced model K&E 68-1100 Deci-Lon.

+[4081-3 photo]

 # PRINCIPLES